 Class field trips at The Newberry offer high school students the unique opportunity to explore the library’s rotating and permanent exhibitions; collaborate with subject specialists; learn more about class research opportunities; and experience first-hand the library’s extensive collections of books, manuscripts, maps, ephemera, and more.
 These class visits allow students to learn about best practices for handling collection items and using archival materials in class research projects.
 They also encourage the practice of other valuable skills, including historical contextualization, collaborative discussion, and visual and textual analysis, as well as personal observation, reflection, and evaluation.

 The Newberry has collaborated with subject-area specialists to create the following field trips, which are aligned with Common Core standards.

 The Great Migration (Spring 2019)

 Designed by Dr. Elizabeth Todd-Breland (University of Illinois Chicago), “The Great Migration” uses primary source materials from the Newberry’s collections to inquire into various motivations for (and cultural responses to) the Great Migration.
 Using materials like newspapers, maps, pamphlets, letters, and photographs, this field trip invites students to learn and engage with how Black Chicagoans founded community organizations, businesses, social clubs, political movements, religious institutions, and new cultural and artistic forms geared towards Black residents during this turbulent era in Chicago history.
-Registration Opens January 15, 2019.
+Registration is now open.
+Register here.